United Kingdom in the Eurovision Song Contest 1972: Chart success

 The group released all six songs from the UK final shortly after the contest.
 The winner, together with the runner up "One By One", was released on single and spent three weeks at No. 2 in the UK singles chart.
 Both tracks were then included in the album We'd Like to Teach the World to Sing, together with the last placed song "Songs of Praise".
 The album was also a No. 2 hit in the UK.
 Roy Wood who had composed the last placed entry released his own version of the track on the B-side of his 1973 No. 18 hit "Dear Elaine".
 Later in 1972, the remaining three songs from the UK final were released by The New Seekers in the budget LP What Have They Done To My Song, Ma? released on the Contour label.
 In subsequent years, all six songs by the group have been released on CD compilations.

 At Eurovision

 "Beg, Steal or Borrow" won the national and went on to come second in the contest.

 This was also the only Eurovision Song Contest between 1971 and 2008 in which Terry Wogan had no involvement with.
 Actor and royal commentator Tom Fleming provided the BBC Television commentary, whilst Pete Murray provided the radio commentary for BBC Radio 1 and 2 listeners.
+The contest was seen by 9.1 million viewers.

+Each country nominated two jury members, one below the age of 25 and the other above, who voted for their respective country by giving between one and five points to each song, except that representing their own country.
+All jury members were colocated in the Grand Hall of Edinburgh Castle.
+The jury members from the United Kingdom were Doreen Samuels and Robert Walker.